Film and TV drama

 At school or college:

-If you want to go to university, take A-levels or Highers in a combination that includes English, art, art and design, drama and theatre, film studies, photography and physics are useful.
+If you want to go to university, take A-levels or Highers in a combination that includes English, art, art and design, drama and theatre, film studies, photography and physics.
 Or you might want to take a BTEC Level 3 National Extended Diploma in Creative Digital Media Production.

 If you want to go straight into a job, the following Level 3 vocational qualifications are relevant: